kuldeeplodha/Melanoma-Detection-Assignment/README.md

 - tensorflow - 2.11.0

 ## Acknowledgements
-This project was a assignment provided by the Upgrad.
+This project was an assignment provided by the Upgrad.
 Reference taken for this assignment are:-
 - https://www.geeksforgeeks.org/
 - https://seaborn.pydata.org/